 Surprisingly, a venti hot drink has the same amount of espresso as a grande: two shots.
 The extra volume is mostly milk and syrup.
 However, a venti Americano has a whopping four shots of espresso.

-The slightly larger capacity of the venti cold drink includes an extra shot: three shots for milky drinks.
-Find more secrets from Starbucks employees.
+The slightly larger capacity of the venti cold drink includes an extra shot: three shots for milky drinks, and an extra shot for a shaken espresso.

 Confused?
 Don’t worry too much.
-If you’re unclear about sizing options or need to watch your caffeine intake, chat with your barista; they’ll know the details!
+If you’re unclear about sizing options or need to watch your caffeine intake, chat with your barista about the Starbucks menu; they’ll know the details!